miguelsoares77/miguelsoares77/README.md

 - 🛡️ **Automated** infrastructure creation with **IaC** (**Terraform, Ansible**)
 - 🚀 Managing **deployments** with **Container Orchestration** (**Docker Swarm, Kubernetes, OpenShift**)
 - 📊 Monitoring and Observability (**Prometheus, Grafana, Loki**).
-- ☁️ Experienced in hybrid and multi-cloud environments, managing infrastructure across **on-premise (VMware/Hyper-V) and cloud (Linode, AWS, OCI)**.
+- ☁️ Experienced in hybrid and multi-cloud environments, managing **on-premise (VMware/Hyper-V) and cloud (Linode, AWS, OCI)** infrastructures.
-- 📈 Continuously **learning and improving**, self-taughting myself in many technologies and always with commitment to everything I do.
+- 📈 **Learning and improving**, self-taughting myself in many technologies and always with commitment to everything I do.
 - ✉️ You can contact me: **luis20soares@gmail.com**

 <br clear="both"/>